system-f/fp-course/README.markdown

 #### doctest

 The doctest tests are a mirror of the tasty tests that reside in comments alongside the code.
-They are executable, however this is not supported.
+They are not executable, but examples can be copied into GHCI.
 Examples begin with `>>>` while properties begin with `prop>`.

-Executing the tests is done with the `doctest` executable, which you may install
-using:

-    > cabal install doctest

-Once installed, you may use doctest to run the doctests for a given module:

-    > doctest -isrc -Wall -fno-warn-type-defaults <filename.hs>

-Binding this command to a keyboard shortcut in your favourite editor, such that tests for the current file are executed, is an exercise left to the reader.

 ### Progression